ilteoood/local_m3u8/README.md

 # local_m3u8
-Scan all subdirectories and create a proper m3u8 file
+Scan all subdirectories and create a proper m3u8 file.

 ## Env variables
 - PLAYLIST_NAME: name used to generate the playlist, **without .m3u8** extension.
 Default: `Rclone`;